CladernyJorn/SSL-GNN-Project/README.md

    - ` --pretrain_sampling_method saint`: use saint sampler for training instead of the default full graph training

-   - `--sain_budget`: batch-size, which is the number of nodes in the subgraph sampled by the sampler at one time
+   - `--saint_budget`: batch-size, which is the number of nodes in the subgraph sampled by the sampler at one time

 2. If you want to use **ClusterGCN sampler** for mini-batch pretraining on subgraph, you may add the arguments below.

-   - ` --pretrain_sampling_method clustergcn`: use saint sampler for training instead of the default full graph training
+   - ` --pretrain_sampling_method clustergcn`

    - `--cluster_gcn_num_parts`: partition num of nodes in ClusterGCN Algorithms
    - `--cluster_gcn_batch_size`:  denote how many partitions will be sampled per batch